paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

   (B) the Board of Directors determines that the proposed action will further the purpose of this section.

-(5) **Discretionary safeguards** — The appropriate Federal banking agency may, with respect to any undercapitalized insured depository institution, take actions described in any subparagraph of subsection (f)(2) of this section if the agency determines that those actions are necessary to carry out the purpose of this section.
+(5) **Discretionary safeguards** — The appropriate Federal banking agency may, with respect to any undercapitalized insured depository institution, take actions described in any subparagraph of subsection (f)(2) if the agency determines that those actions are necessary to carry out the purpose of this section.

 **(f) Provisions applicable to significantly undercapitalized institutions and undercapitalized institutions that fail to submit and implement capital restoration plans**